CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 ![](images/8.PNG)

-Based on the figure and data above, regarding compacting, I found the bottleneck for GPU outperforms the GPU is between the arraysize of 2^16 and 2^20, after which the GPU sigificantly speed up than the CPU.
+Based on the figure and data above, regarding compacting, I found the breakpoint for GPU outperforms the GPU is between the arraysize of 2^16 and 2^20, after which the GPU sigificantly speed up than the CPU.
 The CPU still shows its adavantage for small arraysize.

+# Regarding "bottlenecks" :

+Firstly we didn't observe significant improvement from Naive GPU scanning to Efficient Scanning, one possible reasoning that might shed light on this is the increasing number of sleeping threads as the levels of the balance tree grows higher.

+The memory transfer between CPU and GPU also slows down the performance, one possible way to alleviate this problem might be increasing the data size which reduces the percentage of such overhead in the meanwhile.

+The switching between the upsweeping and downsweeping trigerrs new kernels to be established, which could be more efficient if the kernels could be reused.

 ![](images/4.PNG)

 * Optimization of blocksize:
 Experiments was conducted on various blocksizes from 32 to 1024 with exponential growth.
 Typically we observed the optimizal value of block size (256) which best balance the optimal value of scan time as well as compact time for GPU.
-Since earlier we observed the array size of 2^16 is around the point of "bottleneck", we used this parameter for the tuning of the blocksize.
+Since earlier we observed the array size of 2^16 is around the "turning poit", we used this parameter for the tuning of the blocksize.

 ![](images/5.PNG)